For All Reasons -

 Stay tuned for registration information.

-Check out the repertoire and consider joining us for next year's concert and ringing with us next year.
+and consider joining us for next year's concert and ringing with us next year.

 This event is sponsored by Handbell Musicians of America.